libor-vilimek-finbricks/spring-boot-keycloak-react-frontend/README.md

 2) Run `npm install`
 3) Run `npm start`
 4) http://localhost:3000 should open with React app
-5) Click on "Login" button - you should be redirected to Keycloak to login and then back
+5) Click on "Login" button - you should be redirected to Keycloak
+6) Login with `springreact/springreact` username/password you will be redirected back to React Frontend
-6) Click on "Request Java Spring ..." button - you should see User ID
+7) Click on "Request Java Spring ..." button - you should see User ID